RobinMeneust/Huffman/README.md

 # Huffman Coding
 Project written in C

-Compresses or decompresses files using Huffman coding
+Zip and unzip files using Huffman coding with Burrows Wheeler and Move To Front